alaric-kuo/Quantum-Structural-Mechanics-Validation/article/QSM_real_data_validation_en.md

 \rightarrow u_{\mathrm{iso}}(t)
 $$

-This is the first QSM conclusion drawn from the original experimental data: isolation displacement is the manifestation of power-potential after it passes through the interface, rather than a direct mapping from input acceleration.
+This is the first QSM conclusion drawn from the original experimental data: isolation displacement is the manifestation of power after it passes through the interface, rather than a direct mapping from input acceleration.

 ---